-These events are free to all HPU Students with a valid ID and transportation will be provided to the site visits from the Downtown and Hawaii Loa Campuses.
-For more information regarding the Hawaii Spotlight Program, please contact Gleanne Dimson (firstname.lastname@example.org) or Danielle Fodor (email@example.com).
+These events are free to all HPU Students with a valid ID and transportation will be provided to the off campus site visits from Aloha Tower Marketplace and Hawaii Loa Campus (if needed).
+For more information regarding the Hawaii Spotlight Program, please contact Student Life at firstname.lastname@example.org.

 Paepae o He`eia's vision is to perpetuate a foundation of cultural sustainability for communities (ohana) of Hawai`i through education.
 Their mission is to implement values and concepts from the model of a traditional fishpond to provide intellectual, physical, and spiritual sustenance for our community.
 To reach their vision, they utilize the strengths of the fishpond as a place of learning to weave ancestral knowledge together with western ways of knowing to achieve their goals.
-Ku Hou Kuapa literally means to Let the Wall Rise Again .
-This program is responsible for all of the restoration and rehabilitation of the kuapa - fishpond wall - and the fishpond contained within it.
-The goal of this program is to restore the ancient wall in order to preserve the integrity of the fishpond and support our unique cultural, educational, and aquacultural programs.

 Just as Paepae o He`eia serves as a model for sustainability education, this HPU community work day is dedicated to another great model for sustainability education in Hawaii – Dr. Art Whatley – as he prepares for retirement from HPU.
 Through the Global Leadership and Sustainable Development graduate program he created, he has taught, challenged, and inspired hundreds of students to become agents of change.
 So what better way to celebrate his passion, dedication, and commitment to a more sustainable world then to give back to our community!